NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Catalog consumer
 : An entity that extracts information from the catalog zone (such as a DNS server that configures itself according to the catalog zone's contents).

-Member node
-: The DNS name of the DNS subtree representing a given member zone (two levels below `$CATZ`).

 # Description {#description}